MrR0807/Java_Notes/Modern-Best-Practices-for-Testing-in-Java.md

 }
 ```

 It’s tempting to add a corner case test to an existing (happy path) test.
 But this test becomes bigger and harder to understand.
 It becomes hard to grasp all relevant test cases that are covered by this big test.
-You can spot those tests by generic names like “happy path test”.
+You can spot those tests by generic names like "happy path test".
 If this test fails, it’s hard to see what exactly is broken.

 ```
 // Do